-Create your Instagram page
+Create your Instagram page.

 If you already have an Instagram account, you can skip to the next section.
-If you haven’t created an Instagram account, here’s how to do it.
+However, if you have not created an account, here is how to do it.
 First, you need to download the Instagram app from the Apple App store, Android for Google Play store, or Windows Phone from the Windows Phone store.
 There are two types of Instagram accounts: personal and business.
-Once you set up a personal account with your username, click on the settings link and scroll to “Switch to Business Account.”
+Once you set up a personal account with your username, click on the Settings link and scroll to “Switch to Business Account.”

-Determine your visual aesthetic
+Determine your visual aesthetic.

-You can alter everything from brightness to contrast to color can be altered.
+You can alter everything from brightness to contrast to color.
 If you go this route, try to apply the same look to all of your images.
 Lastly, avoid editing your pictures too much.
-Using too many filters, or adjusting too many settings, can make your pictures unrecognizable.
+Using too many filters, or adjusting too many settings, can make your photographs unrecognizable.
 If you own a restaurant, you want to make sure customers see an accurate representation of what your food will look like when it arrives at their tables.

-Decide the types of content you will post
+Decide the types of content you will post.

 All of your Instagram posts should mirror the overall theme of your brand.
-For example, if you own a roofing company, consider using photos to show how your roofing services are carried out.
+For example, consider using photos to show how your roofing services are carried out if you own a roofing business.
 A picture of the roofing job before it begins, and one during the replacement process, will give your followers a behind-the-scenes look at how your business works.

-Include relevant captions and hashtags
+Include relevant captions and hashtags.

-When posting a picture, take the time to write a caption that best describes it, and that isn’t generic or poorly written.
-A best practice is write your caption first, and add hashtags second.
+When posting a picture, take the time to write a caption that best describes it.
+A best practice is to write your caption first and add hashtags second.
 Only use hashtags that are relevant to your picture and your brand.
 Widely used hashtags are searched more, but they are also included in more posts.

-Post consistently, but not too often
+Post consistently, but not too often.

-Engage with your audience
+Engage with your audience.

 Once you post a picture to your Instagram page and it starts getting likes and comments, it is important to reciprocate and respond to these interactions.
-This isn’t time-consuming at all.
-You can respond to a comment quickly by pressing the reply icon, which is located next to the comment.
+You can respond to comments quickly by pressing the reply icon, which is located next to the comment.

 To follow, or not to follow?

-Use the search bar to look for people and companies who are in your industry, and follow them.
-Your ultimate goal is to use Instagram to grow your small business, so stick to following people who you think can help you do this.
+Use the search bar to look for people and businesses in your industry and follow them.
+Your ultimate goal is to use the platform to grow your small business, so stick to following people who you think can help you do this.